Unmasking Puppeteers: Leveraging Biometric Leakage to Expose Impersonation in AI-Based Videoconferencing: Experiments and Results

 \subsubsection{Performance on Combined Datasets}

 Tab.~\ref{tab:video_gen_sys} summarizes results from training and testing across all datasets (NVIDIA VC~\cite{prashnani2024avatar}, CREMA-D~\cite{cao2014crema}, and RAVDESS~\cite{livingstone2018ryerson}).
 Our method achieves AUC > 0.97 across all combinations, robustly detecting puppeteering across diverse identities, poses, and expressions.
-In contrast, deepfake detectors perform poorly; CLRNet~\cite{xu2022supervised}, the strongest baseline, reaches only 0.684 AUC on SDFR-generated~\cite{bounareli2022finding} videos from NVIDIA VC~\cite{prashnani2024avatar}.
+In contrast, deepfake detectors perform poorly; CLRNet~\cite{tariq2020convolutional}, the strongest baseline, reaches only 0.684 AUC on MCNET-generated~\cite{hong2023implicit} videos from CREMA-D~\cite{cao2014crema}.
 This highlights the limitation of deepfake detectors, which focus on distinguishing real from synthetic rather than authorized vs. unauthorized identities.

 Our method also outperforms the closest prior work, Vahdati et al.~\cite{vahdati2023defending}, reducing relative error by 46\% (AUC from 0.945 to 0.971).
 Notably, our minimum AUC remains above 0.95, compared to 0.90 for Vahdati et al.~\cite{vahdati2023defending}.
 This gain stems from our enhanced biometric leakage space, which better separates identity from pose and expression cues.
 In contrast, their method relies on simple Euclidean distance, making it less robust to such variations.